cincuranet/blog/tools/fb-net-external-engine.md

 	* Why: Because that would allow using _FbNetExternalEngine_ on Linux servers as well.
 * Add support for `CHARACTER SET OCTETS`.
 	* Why: Because it might be useful for certain scenarios.
+* Add support for `async` methods.
+	* Why: Because it will be convenient.

 #### Notable sponsors